21 Commercial Road

-Mark Butler has been a Labor Member in the Federal Parliament since 2007 and is the Shadow Minister for Health and Ageing.
+Mark Butler has been a Labor Member in the Federal Parliament since 2007 and is the Minister for Health and Aged Care.
 He served as the Member for Port Adelaide from 2007 – 2019 and after a federal redistribution, which saw the abolition of the seat of Port Adelaide, he was elected the Member for Hindmarsh.

 Mark served as Minister for Ageing and Australia’s first Minister for Mental Health in the Gillard Government.
 He has also held the ministries of Housing, Homelessness, Social Inclusion, Climate Change, Water and the Environment.

 Before Mark was elected to parliament, he worked for some of the most disadvantaged people in the community as an official with United Voice for over 15 years, including 11 years as State Secretary.